piscisvolans/piscisvolans.github.io/poetry.md

 <h2 id="the-fighter-pilot">The fighter pilot</h2>
 <pre class="poem">
-The throttle, the pressure suit, the callsign, the rubber sleeves, the formation.
+The throttle, the g-suit, the callsign, the rubber sleeves, the formation.
 The story
 about being hit by lightning.
 The squadron on a Saturday but at least take the kids: there are rows of fake switches